gorash-bolatu/pt_finalproj/docs/environment_checklist.md

 jupyter lab
 ```

-Use Jupyter for:
+Use Jupyter for matplotlib visualization and quick sandboxing.

-* data exploration
-* preprocessing
-* model training/testing

 ## **8. Version Control Setup**